 Due to the high altitude, while trekking, fever can be a common health problem for travelers.
 Without treatment, it can ruin your adventure and that is why you should take some fever medicines with you while trekking.

-If the fever doesn’t decrease or cured within 5 days then it can be a paratyphoid fever which is the rare cases while trekking.
+If the fever doesn’t decrease or cured within 5 days then it can be a paratyphoid fever which is a rare case while trekking.
 If you suffered from typhoid then you can take azithromycin (500mg once per day) until you get medical care or hospitalization.

 When trekking in Nepal, you have to face a sudden change in your food consumption and atmosphere.
 The taste of food and water changes whereas you can get food poisoning or diarrhea if your digestion gets weak.